ryojiang/Waite-Group-s-Object-Oriented-Programming-in-C-/README.md

 If compile these codes by using Turbo C++ 1.01/3.0 on DOS system will get Error messages.
 Therefore, I wrote a program to covert all examples to Turbo C++ style format.

+[Note]

-However, not all example can be compiled suceed because some examples are related to Microsoft Windows system.
+1. Not all converted examples can be compiled successfully because some examples are related to compiler itself and Microsoft Windows system.
-If so, one need to use original example source codes, and compile those codes by using Visual C++, Borland C++, or other C++ compiler on Microsoft Windows system.
+If so, one need to use original example source codes, and compile those codes by using Visual C++ or Borland C++ on Microsoft Windows system.

+2. Neither original nor coverted example source codes have been fully tested by any C++ compiler.

-File name description
+[File name description]

 source.zip : Original 3rd edition example code